More from Metadata

 - Use full legal names and corresponding instruments under Performers for each track.

-- Enter full legal names under Contributors details.
+- Enter full the legal names under Contributors details

-- Required only for music that’s not in the public domain (which must be labelled as cover versions)
+Required only if the music is not in the public domain (which must be labelled as cover versions)

 - Use resources like PRO databases or Discogs to identify the rightful music publishers.